annaesvensson/yellow-publish/README.md

 `optional` = only for first installation
 `additional` = only after first installation
 `careful` = only if not modified
+`compress` = make ZIP file from specified directory
-`multi-language` = use content from corresponding subfolder
+`multi-language` = use content file from corresponding directory

 ## Developer